draxxordev/PersonaStore/README.md

 ---

-## Credits
-@Draxxor

-PersonaStore is built with time, effort, love, and passion.
+## PersonaStore is built with time, effort, love, and passion.

+--

 **Author:** @Draxxor
 **Version:** 1.2.0